aleksandrak671/AGH-Project-Ilosciowe-miary-ryzyka-rynkowego-25-26/README.md

-# AGH Project: Quantitative Market Risk Measures Project (2025/2026)
+# Quantitative Market Risk Measures Project (2025/2026)

 This repository contains the final project for the **Quantitative Market Risk Measures** course at AGH University of Science and Technology.
 The project focuses on analyzing market risk for the **WIG20** index using historical simulation methods.